Alyssa-CG/Module9-surfs_up/README.md

 W. Avy is a potential investor for a potential new ice cream shop on Oahu.
 Using weather data from Oahu, pulled from nine different stations from January 1st 2010 to August 23rd 2017, we will try to provide W. Avy with all the information we can, and hopefully convince him that this investment would be a good opportunity.

+NOTE: All code for the project can be found in [climate_analysis.ipynb](https://github.com/Alyssa-CG/Module9-surfs_up/blob/master/climate_analysis.ipynb)

 ## Resources
 * Data
     * [SQLite database](https://github.com/Alyssa-CG/Module9-surfs_up/blob/master/hawaii.sqlite)